nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 <p>A field reserved for client uses.
 See the <a href="../ft2-basic_types/#ft_generic">FT_Generic</a> type description.</p>
 </td></tr>
 <tr><td class="val" id="bbox">bbox</td><td class="desc">
 <p>The font bounding box.
-Coordinates are expressed in font units (see &lsquo;units_per_EM&rsquo;).
+Coordinates are expressed in font units (see <code>units_per_EM</code>).
 The box is large enough to contain any glyph from the font.
-Thus, &lsquo;bbox.yMax&rsquo; can be seen as the &lsquo;maximum ascender&rsquo;, and &lsquo;bbox.yMin&rsquo; as the &lsquo;minimum descender&rsquo;.
+Thus, <code>bbox.yMax</code> can be seen as the &lsquo;maximum ascender&rsquo;, and <code>bbox.yMin</code> as the &lsquo;minimum descender&rsquo;.
 Only relevant for scalable formats.</p>
 <p>Note that the bounding box might be off by (at least) one pixel for hinted fonts.
 See <a href="../ft2-base_interface/#ft_size_metrics">FT_Size_Metrics</a> for further discussion.</p>
 </td></tr>
 <tr><td class="val" id="units_per_em">units_per_EM</td><td class="desc">
 <p>The number of font units per EM square for this face.
 This is typically 2048 for TrueType fonts, and 1000 for Type&nbsp;1 fonts.
 Only relevant for scalable formats.</p>
 </td></tr>
 <tr><td class="val" id="ascender">ascender</td><td class="desc">
 <p>The typographic ascender of the face, expressed in font units.
-For font formats not having this information, it is set to &lsquo;bbox.yMax&rsquo;.
+For font formats not having this information, it is set to <code>bbox.yMax</code>.
 Only relevant for scalable formats.</p>
 </td></tr>
 <tr><td class="val" id="descender">descender</td><td class="desc">
 <p>The typographic descender of the face, expressed in font units.
-For font formats not having this information, it is set to &lsquo;bbox.yMin&rsquo;.
+For font formats not having this information, it is set to <code>bbox.yMin</code>.
 Note that this field is negative for values below the baseline.
 Only relevant for scalable formats.</p>
 </td></tr>
 <tr><td class="val" id="height">height</td><td class="desc">
 <p>This value is the vertical distance between two consecutive baselines, expressed in font units.
 It is always positive.
 Only relevant for scalable formats.</p>
-<p>If you want the global glyph height, use &lsquo;ascender - descender&rsquo;.</p>
+<p>If you want the global glyph height, use <code>ascender - descender</code>.</p>
 </td></tr>
 <tr><td class="val" id="max_advance_width">max_advance_width</td><td class="desc">
 <p>The maximum advance width, in font units, for all glyphs in this face.
 This can be used to make word wrapping computations faster.
 Only relevant for scalable formats.</p>